 - It’s a win-win.

-Start on November 1st and for 30 days, trash one item/type of clutter PER DAY.
+Start on 1st of any month and for 30 days, trash one item/type of clutter PER DAY.
 Have a hard time letting go of stuff?
 It’s okay, you’re not alone!
 Read this before you get started and you’ll feel more prepared to start this challenge.

 I recommend printing this page and using it as a checklist.
 Give those decluttered items a nice, big fat, green check-mark!